-Commentary: “ The Attraction Effect in Decision Making: Superior Performance by Older Adults”
+Commentary: The Attraction Effect in Decision Making: Superior Performance by Older Adults

-- 1Interdisciplinary Center for Applied Cognitive Studies, University of Social Sciences and Humanities, Poland
+- 1Interdisciplinary Center for Applied Cognitive Studies, Warsaw, Poland

-- 2Faculty of Psychology, SWPS University of Social Sciences and Humanities,Poznan, Poland
+- 2Faculty in Poznan, SWPS University of Social Sciences and Humanities, Poznań, Poland

 One of the examples of common consumer manipulation is the attraction effect (also known as the decoy effect or asymmetric dominance effect; Huber et al., 1982).
 It describes the case of preference reversals induced by the introduction of a decoy (inferior) option to a set of original alternatives.
 As a result, the dominating alternative (similar to the decoy but noticeably better) attracts attention and its popularity increases.
 This phenomenon has often been conceived as an example of irrationality in human choices and a clear violation of utility theory (von Neumann and Morgenstern, 1944) (according to which preferences should be independent of irrelevant options; Luce, 1959).

 The attraction effect is not only associated with people's economic choices, but also with a wide range of social decisions and judgements (Trueblood et al., 2013).
 The effect can be observed as soon as children start to appreciate the relative values of alternatives (at around age 5; Zhen and Yu, 2016); but little is known about its effectiveness in late adulthood.
 There are only two papers investigating this topic (Tentori et al., 2001; Kim and Hasher, 2005)—both suggesting that older adults are less prone to be victims of manipulation based on the presence of dominated options.